-Office of International Programs and Global Engagement
+International Admissions is located within the International Programs and Global Engagement office.

 English Language Proficiency Requirement

 All international applicants whose native language is not English and have not attended schools at the secondary level or above for at least three years full-time where English is the principal language of instruction must demonstrate English language proficiency through one of the following standardized tests.